gvwilson/thirdbit/src/fiction/in-heck/index.md

 dragging Able behind it.

 "It's… not as bad… as it looks," the mailbot said weakly.
-Lubricant was leaking out of a matched pair of holes in its front and back.
+Lubricant was leaking out of a pair of holes in its front and back.
 Its single arm twitched, froze, and twitched again.

 "No, it is worse,"